-The names of many colours are evocative.
-Ultramarine means ‘from beyond the sea’: rocks containing a tiny proportion of blue colour, only found in the distant mountains of Afghanistan, are its source.
-It took a lot of pounding, grinding, then washing and panning several times, to obtain a beautiful blue.
-A few more washes gave ‘ultramarine ash’, much greyer and paler.
-As a pigment, ultramarine was very expensive.
-In the 1870s, ultramarine ash in a moist watercolour block from Winsor & Newton cost 10 times as much as almost all the other colours on the price list.
+The names of many pigment colours are evocative, none more so than deep-blue Ultramarine.
+Translating as ‘from beyond the sea’ in Latin, the name is a nod to when the pigment was mined in Asia and packed onto ships that sailed to Europe from the 14th century.
+Ultramarine is found in rocks containing a tiny proportion of blue colour, only found in the distant mountains of Afghanistan.
+It took a lot of pounding, grinding, then washing and panning several times, to obtain the beautiful blue that we now know and love.
+A few more washes gives Ultramarine Ash, which is much greyer and paler.
+Ultramarine was very expensive, and in the 1870s Ultramarine Ash, sold by Winsor & Newton in a moist watercolour block, cost ten times as much as almost all the other colours on the price list.

 Ultramarine is quite transparent, and paints made from it have the most brilliance when the particles are large.
-The paleness of ultramarine ash is due to its fine particles: artists would never grind down coarse, brilliant ultramarine that had cost so much; that would spoil it.
-It is a glassy material, like the traditional pigment smalt which has a similar reddish blue colour.
-J.M.W.
-Turner used both exceptionally coarsely-ground natural ultramarine and smalt in his watercolours.
+The paleness of Ultramarine Ash is due to its fine particles; artists would never grind down coarse, brilliant Ultramarine that had cost so much as they would spoil it.
+It is a glassy material, like the traditional pigment smalt, which has a similar reddish-blue colour.
+Turner used both coarsely-ground natural Ultramarine and smalt in his watercolours.

-The staples of the palette, the ochres, siennas, umbers and green earth known collectively as earth colours, were much easier and cheaper to produce.
-Before the industrial revolution, the raw materials would have been obtained locally (often discovered easily when an ochre-coloured soft rock is sticking up from the ground), ground using a horse-powered mill, and sold to local decorators as well as from apothecary shops (pharmacies) for artists.
-It takes little effort to grind them down, and they can be prepared as a paint using a kitchen mortar and pestle, by wetting them with water and then adding gum arabic for the grinding.
-Artists traditionally had a small glass muller (shaped like a traditional doorknob, but flattened) and a ground glass plate in their studio for grinding watercolour pigments; Winsor & Newton would make paint for artists right in their shop using this method.
+Considered staples of any artist’s palette, the range of Ochre, Sienna, Umber and Green Earth pigments, known collectively as earth colours, were much easier and cheaper to produce.
+Prior to the Industrial Revolution the raw materials would have been obtained locally, as they are discovered easily when an ochre-coloured soft rock is jutting up from the ground.
+They would then be ground using a horse-powered mill, and sold to local decorators or to artists from apothecary (pharmacy) shops.
+It takes little effort to grind down the raw materials, and they can be prepared as a paint using a kitchen mortar and pestle, by wetting them with water and then adding gum arabic for the grinding.
+Artists traditionally had a small glass muller (shaped like a traditional doorknob, but flattened) and a ground glass plate in their studio for grinding watercolour pigments, and Winsor & Newton would make paint for artists in their shop using this method.
 Proper mulling reduced the particle size and ensured there would be no large particles that could give a grainy effect when painted.

-Many pigments that today sound traditional to artists – chrome yellow, viridian, cobalt blue – had been invented shortly before or just when Winsor & Newton was founded.
+Many pigments that today sound traditional to artists – Chrome Yellow, Viridian, Cobalt Blue – had been invented shortly before or at the time of Winsor & Newton’s foundation in 1832.
 The company researched and developed new production methods, sometimes involving different chemical reactions, to control the particle size and shape, and hence the intensity and tone of these colours.
-That meant that Winsor & Newton could offer an expanding range of intensely coloured paint, allowing for chrome yellow to be joined by deep chrome yellow, chrome orange and, by the late 1840s, chrome scarlet.
-Even pigments in use for centuries, such as vermilion made from crushed rock, and madder extracted from plant roots, could be produced with more brilliance and a wider range of tones by such means.
-There was then less need to add other materials to tone the colour, and a ‘pure’ product was more likely to have the resistance to fading that some artists desired.
+This meant that Winsor & Newton could offer an expanding range of intensely coloured paint, allowing, for example, Chrome Yellow to be joined by a range of pigments including Deep Chrome Yellow, Chrome Orange and, by the late 1840s, Chrome Scarlet.
+Even pigments that had been in use for centuries such as Vermilion – which is made from crushed rock, and Madder – from extracted plant roots, could be produced with more brilliance and a wider range of tones.
+As a result there was less of a need to add other materials to tone the colour.
+This was a success because a ‘pure’ product was more likely to have the resistance to fading that some artists desired.